 In what industries do electrical engineers work?

-Electrical engineering involves working with electrical systems like motor control and power generation, transmission and distribution.
-This does not mean that the area of electrical engineers in confined to these but involved in diverse industries associated with various technologies.
+Electrical engineering involves working with electrical systems like motor control and power generation, transmission, and distribution.
+This does not mean that the area of electrical engineers is confined to these but involved in diverse industries associated with various technologies.
 Some electrical engineers might work on household appliances while another engineer might work on telecommunication systems, or in electrical power stations.

 Electrical engineers are not limited to industries that revolve around electricity.
 Instead, electrical engineers can work in mobile networking, finance, consulting, renewable energy, or nearly any other sector where problem-solving skills and logical thinking are required.